 Photo: EMC Bayswater – Indoor Open Area Test Site (iOATS) chamber – Radiated emissions & Radiated Disturbances

-Why is a indoor Open Area Test Site (iOATS) facility better than a shielded enclosure and an OATS test site
+Why is an indoor Open Area Test Site (iOATS) facility better than a shielded enclosure and an OATS test site

 About the EMC Bayswater Indoor Open Area Test Site iOATS